matthw/matthw.github.io/content/posts/2024/ptrace_based_self_debugging_binaries/index.md

 b'watch : https://youtu.be/dQw4w9WgXcQ'
 ```

-clearly this is no the flag we're looking for:
+clearly this is not the flag we're looking for:

 ```
 % ./nano 'watch : https://youtu.be/dQw4w9WgXcQ'